MINGLE: VLMs for Semantically Complex Region Detection in Urban Scenes: Introduction

 \section{Introduction}

-Object detection is a foundational task in computer vision, and state-of-the-art models, like YOLO and Grounding DINO, excel at localizing discrete, well-defined objects, typically described by simple nouns or phrases \cite{liu2024grounding, ren2016faster, Jocher_Ultralytics_YOLO_2023, cheng2024yolo}.
-However, an increasing number of real-world applications require the detection of regions defined by semantically complex or abstract criteria, such as interactions of objects, social behaviors, or environmental context.
+Object detection is a foundational task in computer vision, and state-of-the-art models, such as YOLO and Grounding DINO, excel at localizing discrete, well-defined objects, typically described by simple nouns or phrases \cite{liu2024grounding, ren2016faster, Jocher_Ultralytics_YOLO_2023, cheng2024yolo}.
+However, an increasing number of real-world applications require the detection of regions defined by semantically complex or abstract criteria, e.g., interactions of objects, social behaviors, or environmental context.
 Such tasks require a deeper understanding of context, relationships, and semantics than conventional object detection models are equipped to handle.

 Vision-language models (VLMs), trained on massive image–text datasets, possess strong contextual reasoning and semantic abstraction capabilities.
 Yet, they are generally incapable of accurately grounding rich visual descriptions to specific regions in an image.
 This limitation arises from two main factors: (1) sequential training objectives tailored to text, and (2) the lack of datasets and data creation methods for semantically complex region grounding during training.